-People have a larger sense of loss than for win, even of the same value.
+People have a larger sense of loss than for win, even when dealing with the same value.

 Never say that you wouldn’t do something in the way that that person handles it, because that person is who you would be at that moment in that situation.

-When there’s a lot of information, we may infer the irrelevant.
+When there’s an abundance of information, we may infer the irrelevant.
 Cut down on the noise, focus on what’s important.

 Don’t think too much.